cssnr/zipline-android-docs/docs/guides/uploading.md

 Similar to files, the resulting URL is automatically copied to the clipboard, and the [share dialog](../docs/settings.md#show-share-after-upload) can be automatically shown.

-::: info
+---

-For additional details on uploading see the [Upload Documentation](../docs/upload.md).
+For additional details on uploading, see the [Upload Documentation](../docs/upload.md).

+::: tip ❔ HELP
+If you have any trouble using the application, [support is available](../support.md).
 :::